Great-Sun-Group/credex-core/docs/environment_setup.md

 **When Terraform scripts are modified, the IAM policy may need to be updated.** This is uncommon, but must be kept in mind.

 ### Secrets
-Each of the IAM users above has generated an access key, which has been entered in a Github Environment, along with the Neo4J License referenced above:\
+Each of the IAM users above requires an access key, which is entered in a Github Environment, along with the Neo4J License referenced above:\
 \
 **AWS_ACCESS_KEY**\
 **AWS_SECRET_ACCESS_KEY**\